 Oklahoma City limited Houston to 23 points in the third on Friday after allowing the Rockets to score 38 and 37 points, respectively, in the third quarters of the last two games.

 Martin, who joined the Thunder in the trade for Harden, rebounded from a tough Game 5.
 He missed his first nine shots on Wednesday and finished with three points.
-Things were much different on Friday, when he had 21 points by halftime.
+Things were much difference on Friday, when he had 21 points by halftime.

 Houston was playing without key reserve Carlos Delfino, who has a bone fracture in his right foot that will require surgery.

 Jeremy Lin didn't start, but played for the first time since Game 3 when he entered the game with about 2½ minutes left in the first quarter.
 He had missed the last two games with a bruised chest muscle.
-He finished with three points.

 Houston led by five points late in the first quarter before Oklahoma City used a 12-2 run to take a 36-31 lead about nine minutes before halftime.
 Fisher and Martin made consecutive 3s to cap that run.